FranklinZEN/ThinkStash_KB/documentation/Epic_ KC-GCP-INFRA - GCP Foundation & Deployment - Detailed Tickets & AI Prompts.md

 * Ensure repository is connected to the chosen CI/CD tool.

 Description (Functional): Configure a CI/CD pipeline to automate the build, testing (unit/integration), and deployment of the Next.js backend application (which has undergone Phase A enhancements) to the chosen GCP compute service (e.g., Cloud Run).
+Status Update (YYYY-MM-DD): The Google Cloud Build trigger associated with `ThinkStash_KB_Fresh_Filter/cloudbuild.yaml` is successfully firing on code pushes.
+The current `cloudbuild.yaml` correctly sets up Node.js (via nvm) and installs npm dependencies.
+This achieves the initial part of triggering the pipeline.
 Acceptance Criteria (Functional):

-* A CI/CD pipeline is triggered on code pushes/merges to specified branches.
+* A CI/CD pipeline is triggered on code pushes/merges to specified branches. (*Partially DONE: Basic trigger and Node.js/npm install build confirmed working.*)
 * The pipeline builds the Next.js application Docker image.
 * Automated tests (unit, integration \- as per NFR-MAINT-3 from nfrs\_v1\_1) are executed within the pipeline.
 * On successful tests, the Docker image is tagged and pushed to Google Artifact Registry.
 * The new image is deployed to the target GCP compute service (e.g., new revision on Cloud Run) using a safe deployment strategy (e.g., rolling update, canary if configured).
 * Database migrations (prisma migrate deploy) are applied as a step in the deployment process before the new application version serves traffic.
 * Pipeline provides clear success/failure notifications.
   Technical Approach / Implementation Notes (for AI Vibe Coder):
 * **Prompt for AI Coder (Example for Google Cloud Build):** "Your task is to create a cloudbuild.yaml file for the Next.js backend application to deploy to Google Cloud Run.
   1. **Define cloudbuild.yaml:**